Fleet Management

 To measure and track the impact of fleet dash cams, it is important to analyze key metrics, such as the frequency and nature of accidents and the associated costs with each one such as deductibles and fines.

-Driver behavior, fuel consumption, and driver productivity are also important KPIs to keep a close watch on.
+Driver behavior, fuel consumption, and fleet efficiency are also important KPIs to keep a close watch on.
 These metrics can provide insights into the impact of the cameras on driving behavior patterns and identify areas for improvement including:

 • Adjusting the camera placement